500th Anniversary of the Reformation

 Reformation Commemoration Service (Oct.
 29, 2017)

 A Reformation Commemoration Service is to be held jointly by the Nebraska and Western Iowa synods on Sunday, Oct.
-29, 2017 from 2-3:15pm with reception to follow.
+29, 2017 from 2-3:15pm.
 The service will be held at St. John's Parish on the Creighton University campus in Omaha, Nebraska.
+A reception will follow the service and will be held in the lower level of St. John's Parish on the campus.

 Bishop Brian Maas of the Nebraska Synod and Bishop Rodger Prois of the Western Iowa Synod will be leading the worship service.
-The service also will feature choral music to help commemorate the occasion.
-Representatives of the ELCA's ecumenical partners will be invited to attend and participate.
-Registration for the event will open on September 15th.
+The service will feature brass and adult and children’s choirs to help commemorate the occasion.
+Representatives of the ELCA’s ecumenical partners will be in attendance.
+Due to limited seating, registration is required.
+Please bring your free ticket with you to the event.
 Registration links are below: